 It is recommended that PSI personnel evaluate the soils conditions at and below footing grade at the time the excavations are performed.
-If unsuitable materials (such as, soft to medium stiff cohesive soils, loose granular soils that cannot be densified, or debris/organic laden fill materials) are encountered below the design bottom of footing elevation, the footing excavations should be extended deeper to reach adequate bearing soils or an overexcavation and backfill procedure could be performed with lean clay, lean concrete or compacted granular fill to the design bearing elevation.
-If lean concrete (minimum f'c = 1500 psi) is used, the excavation should be widened at least 6 inches from all edges of the design footing width.
+If unsuitable materials such as, soft to medium stiff cohesive soils or debris/undocumented laden fill materials are encountered below the design bottom of footing elevation, the footing excavations should be extended deeper to reach adequate bearing soils or an overexcavation and backfill procedure could be performed with lean clay, lean concrete or compacted granular fill to the design bearing elevation.
+If lean concrete (minimum $f_c = 1500 \, \text{psi}$) is used, the excavation should be widened at least 6 inches from all edges of the design footing width.
 For the overexcavation and either lean clay or granular backfill options, we recommend the excavation extend laterally at least 8 inches beyond all edges of the footing for each 12 inches of additional excavation required below foundation design elevation.
 The overexcavation should then be backfilled up to design elevation.
 The backfill materials should be compacted to at least 95 percent of the material's maximum dry density per ASTM D698.